-In Cisco Internet Streamer CDS Release 2.5.7 software, the disk erase command replaced the disk reformat command.
+In Cisco Internet Streamer CDS Release 2.5 software and later releases, the disk erase command replaced the disk reformat command.
 This command erases all the content on the disk.
 The sequence to erase a disk is to enter the disk unuse command first, then enter the disk erase and disk policy apply commands.
 If a disk drive continues to report a failure after you have used the disk erase command, you must replace the disk drive.